jeffknupp/blog/in_progress/nosql.md

 record from another, a *primary key* is usually defined.
 The *primary key* for a table is one of its columns (or a combination thereof) that uniquely identifies each row.
-In the `Car` table, VIN is a natural choice for primary key as it differentiaties between one car and another.
-Two rows may share the exact same values for Make, Model, Year, and Color but be different cars, meaning they would have different VINs.
+In the `Car` table, VIN is a natural choice for primary key as it is guaranteed to be unique between one car and another.
+Two rows may share the exact same values for Make, Model, Year, and Color but refer to different cars, meaning they would have different VINs.
 If two rows have the same VIN, we don't even have to check the other columns, they must refer to the same car.

 ### Querying

 SQL lets us *query* this database to gain useful information.
+To *query* simply means to ask quentions of the RDBMS and interpret the rows it returns as the answer.
 Imagine the database represents all vehicles registered in the US.
 To get *all* records, we could write the following *SQL query* against the database:

     #!sql
     SELECT * FROM Car;

-What this says, in essence, is "select all columns from every row in `Car`".
+What this says, in essence, is "Show me every row in `Car`, with the values for all of the columns in the Car table".
 We'd get back a list of results, each with Make, Model, Year, Color, and VIN.
 If we cared only about the color of cars from 1994, we could say:

     #!sql